Welcome To The

 - Keep your hand off of the door handle while presenting your card to the reader.
 If there is any outward pressure on the door, the latch will not release.

-- Hold the proximity card 2 to 4 inches in front of the card reader.
+- Hold the facility card 2 to 4 inches in front of the card reader.
 The reader will beep and briefly change from red to green as it reads your card.
-If the system recognizes your card and will permit entry, the door latch should release with light click.
+If the system recognizes your card and will permit entry, the door latch should release with a light click.

 - Pull the door open with the handle.
 You can continue holding it open while you and any other members of your party enter.